levischult/genai_paperpresentation/README.md

 ### Question:
 Why would a sparse transformer be preferred to a normal transformer?

-- Answer: Compute and also physics - Performing attention for every node on all others is a huge load on the model.
+- Answer: Compute and also physics - Performing attention for every node on all others is a huge load on the model (~41k nodes!).
 Additionally, we expect the weather in Nashville to be primarily affected by conditions in our local area e.g. Tennessee, rather than the conditions in Australia for example.

 ### Pseudocode